TigranMelkonian/Spotify_Album_Popularity_Predictor/README.md

 # Project Goals:
 Analyze the trend of music development over the past 100 years and produce models to predict artist popularity through machine learning algorithms.

+Here’s a quick summary of my approach:

+* Get the data from Spotify API
+* Process the data to extract audio features for each artist
+* Analyze and visualize each discographic feature for all the artists
+* Apply Multiple Linear Regression and Random Forest modeling to predict artist popularity

 # Data Extraction and Cleaning:
 I used [Spotify’s awesome API](https://developer.spotify.com/documentation/web-api/) to extract data for 2185 celebrities over the past 100 years.